Kypaku/gpt-project-insight/README.md

 * [Config and Settings](#config-and-options)
 * [Examples](#examples)

-This project generates documentation recursively using the OpenAI API.
+An engine for generating recursive documentation and using it to work on a project with ChatGPT.
 To use this application, you need to have an API Key for the [Open AI API](https://platform.openai.com/)

 ## How it works